freecode23/real-time-2D-mapping/README.md

 sudo chmod 666 /dev/ttyUSB0
 ```

-3. In your workspace directory, run:
+3. Clone this repository.
+This will be your catkin workspace directory.

+4. cd into the workspace directory and run:
 ```
 catkin_make
 source ./devel/setup.bash
 ```

-4. Run RP lidar without RVIZ:
+5. Run RP lidar without RVIZ:
 ```
 roslaunch rplidar_ros rplidar.launch
 ```